ansonl/ansonl.github.io/_posts/2022-08-1-square-spam.md

 ![Square profile](/wp-content/uploads/2022/08/gmail_mark_spam_square.png)

-Rather than waste more time trying to opt-out of this new category of spam, we can mark it for what it is as a sample for Gmail's spam filter and hope that the filter can save others from the same fate.
+Rather than waste more time trying to opt-out of this new category of spam, we can mark it for what it is as a sample for our email providers' spam filters and hope that the filter can save others from the same fate.